How Salman Rushdie Became a Massive Target for Assassination

 “We can think of no comparable incident of a public violent attack on a literary writer on American soil,” PEN America CEO Suzanne Nossel said in a statement, adding that Rushdie “has been targeted for his words for decades but has never flinched nor faltered.”

-The campaign of threats took off in 1989 after the writer penned his fourth novel, The Satanic Verses.
+The campaign of threats took off after the writer published his fourth novel, The Satanic Verses, in 1988.
 The book spurred immediate controversy in some parts of the Muslim community, where Rushdie was accused of mocking the prophet.
 Khomeini issued a fatwa—or edict—calling for Rushdie’s head on Feb.
 14, 1989.

 Days later, the United Kingdom and Iran broke off diplomatic relations.
 For the following 12 years, Rushdie lived under the constant protection of British security and secret service agents.